archethic-foundation/archethic-docs/docs/learn/arch_consensus.md

 title: ARCH consensus
 ---

-ARCHEthic Blockchain is using a new consensus called `ARCH` (Atomic Rotating Commitment Heuristic) for an uncompromising consensus to support high scalability and high throughput.
+Archethic Blockchain is using a new consensus called `ARCH` (Atomic Rotating Commitment Heuristic) for an uncompromising consensus to support high scalability and high throughput.

-ARCHEthic Blockchain is based on three properties:
+Archethic Blockchain is based on three properties:

 * Security: Each transaction is validated atomically
 * Data consistency: Algorithms ensure to access the latest write and maximum availability